mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_1-29-2024.md

 #### Previous Individual Goals/Objectives
 - Set up VirtualBox and load the image.
-- Get fimiliarize with Golang and research HCI.
+- Get familiar with Golang and research HCI.
 - Contribute to group contract and phase 1 document.

 #### Key Points
 - Engaged in the configuration of a Raspberry Pi, navigating through onscreen instructions to comprehend the setup.
-- Accomplished the establishment of SSH and made an effort to remotely access the Raspberry Pi using my macOS.
+- Accomplished the establishment of SSH and made an effort to remotely access the Raspberry Pi using macOS.

 #### Next Week Goals
 - Begin the setup process for the HCI (Human-Computer Interaction) part and outline the codebase structure.
-- Collaborate with other members in Zigbee group focusing on Xgbee communication with Raspberry Pi units to comprehend the integration for creating an overarching system.
+- Collaborate with other members of the Zigbee group focusing on Xgbee communication with Raspberry Pi units to comprehend the integration for creating an overarching system.
 - Dedicate time to learning and experimenting with Xgbee devices, aiming to gain insight into their functionalities.
 - Work towards generating code for testing on the Raspberry Pi within the context of the HCI.